Discussion on Sayyidatina ‘Aishah bint Abu Bakr’s (r.a.) Age at the Time of Marriage

 Imam Abu al-Fadhl ‘Abd ar-Rahman ibn Abu Bakr ibn Muhammad Jalal ad-Din as-Suyuthi (r.a.), in his Tafsir al-Jalalayn, distinguished the first reason Mary (a.s.) gave, that, “no man has touched me,” from the second reason, “and I am not unchaste,” because the first reason signified being “touched” in lawful wedlock, whereas the second reason meant she had never committed fornication.
 Thus, her virginity at the time of the birth is established.

-With regards the Biblical claim that Mary (a.s.) was only “betrothed” to Joseph but had not yet consummated her marriage, Jewish law viewed a betrothal as a binding as a marriage contract.
+With regard to the Biblical claim that Mary (a.s.) was only “betrothed” to Joseph but had not yet consummated her marriage, Jewish law viewed a betrothal as a binding as a marriage contract.
 It is unlikely that Mary (a.s.) would have reacted as such she when Told that she would bear a son.
 It was going to be a problem, and that means she was most certainly not married or even close to it.

 Allah (s.w.t.)
 Praises Mary (a.s.) as “the one who guarded her chastity,” twice: